You have probably seen people who have Down syndrome. They have certain physical

 do.
 They may start walking or talking later than other babies.
 Special help, such

-as physical therapy
+as physical therapy and speech therapy, can give kids

-can give kids a boost with their walking and talking skills.
+a boost with their walking and talking skills.

 Do a Lot of People Have Down Syndrome?